 - Preheat oven to 425 degrees Fahrenheit.
-Generously grease a 6 unit donut pan with baking spray and lay to one side.
+Generously grease a 6-count donut pan with baking spray and set aside.

-- In a large bowl, combine flour, sugar, baking powder, and salt.
-Stir to combine and lay to one side.
+- In a large bowl, whisk together the flour, sugar, baking powder, and salt.
+Set aside.

-- Distribute mixture in donut pan.
+- Distribute mixture into donut pan.
 You can pipe mixture in or spoon.

-- Bake for 12 to 13 minutes or until a toothpick comes out clean of wet batter when inserted into the donuts.
-Let donuts cool in the pan for about 10 minutes before gently removing and cooling completely on wire rack before icing.
+- Bake for 12 to 13 minutes or until a toothpick inserted in the centre of the donuts comes out clean.
+Let donuts cool in the pan for about 10 minutes before gently removing and cooling completely on a cooling rack before icing.

-- Dip cooled donuts in lemon glaze and place on wire rack to set.
+- Dip cooled donuts into lemon glaze and place on a cooling rack to set.
 Best enjoyed freshly made.